sh98/MKW-WIT-Extraction-Tool/README.md

 # MKW-WIT-Extraction-Tool
-Since `How do I use?` Simply, run the batchfile and find out!
+ `How do I use it?` Simply, run the batchfile and find out!
 If you need any help, my Discord is Person#3717.